Brunnian exotic surface links in the 4-ball: Introduction

+Our notion of Brunnian differs from the usual convention in 3-dimensions, where a Brunnian link is required to be non-split.
+According to our definition, an unlink is Brunnian.

+\begin{theorem} Let $n \geq 2$ be an integer. \begin{enumerate}[$(i)$] \item There exists an exotic pair of $n$--component Brunnian disk links in $B^4$. \item There exists an infinite family of pairwise exotic $n$--component Brunnian surface links in $B^4$ that each consist of a single genus-one surface and $n-1$ disks. \end{enumerate} \end{theorem}

+We prove Theorem \ref{thm:intro-any-no-components} by induction on $n$, with $n=2$ the base case.
+Our constructions utilize the {\emph{Bing doubling}} operation on a disk knot, which we define precisely in Section \ref{background-bing-doubling}.
+For now, it suffices to know that the Bing doubling operation replaces one disk component of a surface link with two disjoint disks in a neighborhood of the original, as illustrated in Figure~\ref{fig:bing_doubling_disks}.

-\begin{theorem} The 4--ball contains an exotic pair of 2--component Brunnian disk links.
-In particular, the knot $K$ in Figure~\ref{fig:slice-knot} bounds two different slice disks $D_1$ and $D_2$ $($see Figure~\ref{fig:initial-disks}$)$, and their Bing doubles $\BD(D_1)$ and $\BD(D_2)$ form an exotic pair in $B^4$. \end{theorem}
+\begin{theorem} The knot $K$ in Figure~\ref{fig:slice-knot} bounds two different slice disks $D_1$ and $D_2$ in $B^4$ $($pictured in Figure~\ref{fig:initial-disks}$)$.
+Their Bing doubles $\BD(D_1)$ and $\BD(D_2)$ form an exotic pair of 2-component Brunnian disk links in $B^4$. \end{theorem}

-We briefly summarize the strategy which distinguishes the diffeomorphism classes of these links.
-The surface links $\BD(D_1)$ and $\BD(D_2)$ have the same boundary in $S^3$, a link $L$.
+We briefly outline the strategy which distinguishes the diffeomorphism classes of the disk links in Theorem \ref{thm:intro-disk-links}.
+The disk links $\BD(D_1)$ and $\BD(D_2)$ have the same boundary in $S^3$, a link $L$.
 We identify a knot $\gamma$ in the exterior of $L$ such that any diffeomorphism of pairs sending $(B^4, \BD(D_1))$ to $(B^4, \BD(D_2))$ must preserve the isotopy class of $\gamma$.
 By showing that $\gamma$ is slice in the complement $B^4 \sm \BD(D_2)$ but not in $B^4 \sm \BD(D_1)$, we deduce that the disk link exteriors are not diffeomorphic.

-Our next construction produces exotic surface links where one component has positive genus.
-These examples rely on \textit{rim surgery}, first introduced in \cite{fintushelstern}.
-This technique takes as input an essential curve $\alpha$ on a surface $\Sigma$ and a knot $J$, and outputs a new surface $\Sigma(\alpha;J)$.
-Rim surgery allows us to construct an infinite family of pairwise exotic 2--component surface links.
+Next, we briefly sketch our proof of the $n=2$ case of Theorem~\ref{thm:intro-any-no-components}~\ref{item:thm-intro-any-no-comps-ii}.
+Our construction of an infinite family of pairwise exotic 2-component Brunnian surface links relies on \textit{rim surgery}, a technique first introduced in \cite{fintushelstern}.
+It takes as input an essential curve $\alpha$ on a surface $\Sigma$ and a knot $J$, and outputs a new surface $\Sigma(\alpha;J)$ (see Section~\ref{subsection:rim-surgery}).